digimezzo/WPFControls/README.md

 - **Windows10Slider**: slider that has a Windows 10 look and feel
 - **Windows10ToggleSwitch**: toggle switch with Windows 10 look and feel

-These controls are used in my other projects [Dopamine](https://github.com/digimezzo/Dopamine) and [Knowte](https://github.com/digimezzo/Knowte).
+These controls are showcased in my other projects [Dopamine](https://github.com/digimezzo/Dopamine) and [Knowte](https://github.com/digimezzo/Knowte).